 He holds a degree in Bachelor of Science in Industrial & System Engineering from the University of Southern California )USA( and MBA degree in Finance & International Business from Claremont Graduate School )USA(.

-Mr. Azhari is the Chairman and General Manager of BLOM BANK since 2008.
-Prior to that, between 2001 and 2007, he was the Vice-Chairman and General Manager of BLOM BANK.
-Mr. Azhari also assumes several functions on the Board of Directors of BLOM BANK Group‘s entities.
+Mr. Saad Azhari is the Chairman and General Manager of BLOM BANK since 2008, and prior to that, between 2001 and 2007, he was the Vice-Chairman and General Manager of BLOM BANK.
+Mr. Saad Azhari also assumes several functions on the Board of Directors of BLOM BANK Group‘s entities.
 He is in addition the Vice President of the Association of Banks in Lebanon since 2001.

-He previously worked at Privatbank, an affiliate of UBS Group, in Zurich-Switzerland where he was promoted to run, from Zurich, the Bank’s operations in the Middle East and in its Hong Kong office.
-Mr. Azhari obtained a Masters degree in Computer Engineering, and a Masters degree in Business Administration (MBA) from the University of Michigan-Ann Arbor-USA.
+He worked from 1986 to 1991 in PBZ Privatbank, an affiliate of UBS Group, in Zurich-Switzerland where he was promoted to run, from Zurich, the Bank’s operations in the Middle East and in its Hong Kong office.

 Small and Medium-sized enterprises, play a pivotal role in the integration of the economic cycle, by attracting investments and positively contributing to job generation and entrepreneurships initiatives.